Translate:

 EN

-The Jewish Pro-Life Foundation is an IRS approved 501(c)3 non-profit educational private foundation with a pending public charity status.
-We have no affiliation with any political organization, nor the messianic movement.
-We are committed to Torah and Tradition and Halacha/Jewish law is the bedrock of our Pro-Life work.
+The Jewish Pro-Life Foundation is an IRS approved 501(c)3 non-profit educational organization.
+We are committed to Torah and Jewish Tradition.

 Deuteronomy 30:19